Singapore Income Tax Calculator (YA2026)

 The first $20,000 of chargeable income is tax-free.
 Rates then increase progressively from 2% to 24% for income above $1,000,000.

-For YA2026, there is a 60% tax rebate capped at $200.
-This is automatically deducted from your tax payable.
-Various tax reliefs (CPF, earned income, NSman, spouse, parent) can also reduce your assessable income, subject to the $80,000 personal relief cap.
+For YA2026, no personal income tax rebate was announced in Budget 2026 (the 60% / $200 rebate applied only to YA2024 and YA2025).
+Various tax reliefs (CPF, earned income, NSman, spouse, parent) can reduce your assessable income, subject to the $80,000 personal relief cap.
 Explore all available deductions with our Tax Relief Calculator, or see your full take-home pay using the Salary Calculator.

 YA2026 Tax Brackets